pyocd/pyOCD/docs/configuring_logging.md

 ## Color logging

-By default, log output to the console is colorised.
+By default, log output to a tty is colorised.
 Control over colorised log output is possible two ways.

 The command-line `--color` argument accepts an optional parameter that must be one of `auto`, `always`, or `never`.
 The default is `auto`, which will enable color only when outputting to a tty.

 Another option for controlling color output is the `PYOCD_COLOR` environment variable.
-It should be set to one of the same values supported by `--color`, or left empty.
+It should be set to one of the same values supported by `--color`.
 This environment variable changes the default color output setting, and is overridden by `--color` on the command line.

-Currently, due to limitations in the colorisation support, `always` behaves the same as `auto`.

 ## Loggers